 Learn more about eligibility at the Nevada Department of Public Safety, Division of Parole and Probation's Intensive Supervision Unit.

-How does electronic monitoring work in
+How does electronic monitoring work?

 Eligible defendants are outfitted with a high-tech ankle bracelet that allows Las Vegas Metropolitan Police continually to monitor their whereabouts.
 The surveillance system used in Clark County is called Omnilink.
 It is waterproof and tracks real-time locations both outdoors and indoors.